Nick-Sigua/Election_Analytics_Sigua/Third_Blog_Polls.md

 # Polls in Popular Vote Predictions
 ## Sept 24, 2020

 From the moment the primaries start to the moment the general election ends, media coverage of a candidates' approval ratings seems non-stop.
 While such can be largely attributed to horse-race journalism, the emphasis on polls during the campaign season begs the question as to how predictive polls are in presidential elections.
-We will consider this question first by analyzing the historical relationship between a candidate's average support and their subsequent popular vote share.
-Then, we will consider the variation in the pollster quality and construct a predictive model based on weighing higher-quality polls greater.
-Finally, we will compare such a model to previous linear regression models and use the model with the least error relative to the 2016 results to predict the 2020 election.
+I will consider this question first by analyzing the historical relationship between a candidate's average support and their subsequent popular vote share.
+Then, I will consider the variation in the pollster quality and construct a predictive model based on weighing higher-quality polls more.
+Finally, I will compare such a model to previous linear regression models and use the model with the least error relative to the 2016 results to predict the 2020 election.

 **The Relationship between a Candidate's Average Poll Support and Popular Vote Share**